-Crossrail will, for the first time, produce a direct connection between all of London’s main business centres, linking Heathrow, with Paddington, the West End, the City and Canary Wharf.
+Crossrail will, for the first time, deliver a direct connection between all of London’s main employment centres; linking Heathrow with Paddington, the West End, the City and Canary Wharf.
+The new railway will reduce journey times, ease congestion and improve connections.

 As Europe’s biggest construction project, Crossrail is also creating thousands of jobs and training opportunities as well as business opportunities for companies of all sizes to supply services and materials.

-Using the Crossrail service will make travelling in the region easier and quicker, and help to reduce crowding on London's transport network.
-Crossrail services are due to commence in 2018.
+Crossrail will make travelling in London and the South East easier and quicker, and help to reduce crowding on London’s transport network.

 - 28 existing Network Rail stations from Maidenhead in the west to Shenfield and Abbey Wood in the east will be connected to 21km of twin bore tunnels under central London